Where can I volunteer to fight invasive weeds?

 King County Community Engagement Grants.
 The purpose of the Community Engagement Grants is to fund community projects that offer unincorporated area residents in the Community Service Areas an opportunity to participate and be more connected in their communities.

-Aquatic Weeds Financial Assistance Program, administered by the Washington State Department of Ecology.
+Aquatic Invasive Plants Management Grants Program, administered by the Washington State Department of Ecology.
 Grant projects must address prevention and/or control of freshwater, invasive, non-native aquatic plants.
 The types of activities funded include: Planning, education, monitoring, implementation, pilot/demonstration projects, surveillance and mapping projects.
 Cities, counties, state agencies, tribes, and special purpose districts (does not include lake management districts) are eligible to receive grants.
 Lakes groups and other private organizations must work in conjunction with their local governments to receive funding for projects.

 King Conservation District Grant Program.
 The King Conservation District awards grants for projects that directly improve the condition of natural resources, provide education and outreach to increase awareness, build capacity to enhance implementation of natural resource improvement projects and implement pilot or demonstration projects.